larpchronicles/rules/chronicles-rulebook.md

 *Rub Dirt In It*: Orcs are strong and their beliefs are as strong, if not stronger.
 In fact, an Orc’s faith in their own toughness and ability allows them the firm certainty that cramming a wound full of dirt is a sure way to heal it – but only small wounds, and only sometimes.
 Once per rest, an Orc may restore a dying character to 1 Health Point/Body.

 *Last Stand*: Like an Orc’s faith in dirt’s ability to heal, an Orc has an even truer faith in themselves to outlast even the limits of their bodies.
-Once per day, an Orc may take their last stand and become immune to everything for 10 seconds.
+Once per day, an Orc may take their last stand and become immune to all Non-Aether effects and damage for 10 seconds.
 After use, the Orc falls over dead and requires a Life/Revivify spell.

 **Makeup Suggestions and Guidelines**:  Protruding lower teeth should be physically represented in addition to a green complexion.